Class PossibleGenericSymbol

 Method Summary

-Modifier and TypeMethodDescriptionvoidaddGenericSymbolReference(PossibleGenericSymbol genericSymbolReference) Add a reference to a parameterised function.voidaddTypeParameterOrArgument(ISymbol typeParameterOrArgument) Add a parameter type to this scope.Clone the symbol and re-parent if this symbol like a method should have a parent.protected PossibleGenericSymbolbooleanIf this scope has been parameterised, then go through those parameters and return a list of all those that are generic 'T' in nature and not actually concrete types.protected StringProvide the name an end user would need to see on the screen.Used to keep track of any generic types/functions used in a generic type that use some or all of the generic type parameters or arguments.Not only can a class/function that implements this interface be generic in nature, they can also be a 'parameterised type'.inthashCode()booleanIs this itself a 'conceptual' type.booleanIs this symbol a type that is generic in nature i.e.booleanIs the symbol open for extension or not.booleanSo just to add to the confusion.resolve(SymbolSearch search) So this is where we alter the mechanism of normal symbol resolution.Used when the type/function is one that is generic/template.resolveInThisScopeOnly(SymbolSearch search) Just look in own scope.voidsetConceptualTypeParameter(boolean conceptualTypeParameter) Set this type symbol to be conceptual in nature.voidsetGenericType(Optional<PossibleGenericSymbol> genericType) Used parameterizing a generic type with type arguments.voidsetGenericType(PossibleGenericSymbol genericType) voidsetOpenForExtension(boolean open) Methods inherited from class CaptureScopedSymbol
+Modifier and TypeMethodDescriptionvoidaddGenericSymbolReference(PossibleGenericSymbol genericSymbolReference) Add a reference to a parameterised function.voidaddTypeParameterOrArgument(ISymbol typeParameterOrArgument) Add a parameter type to this scope.Clone the symbol and re-parent if this symbol like a method should have a parent.protected PossibleGenericSymbolbooleanTwo symbols are the same symbol when they agree on name, category, genus, mutability AND the declaration site they came from.If this scope has been parameterised, then go through those parameters and return a list of all those that are generic 'T' in nature and not actually concrete types.protected StringOptional<org.antlr.v4.runtime.ParserRuleContext> Get the definition context (AST node) for this generic type.Provide the name an end user would need to see on the screen.Used to keep track of any generic types/functions used in a generic type that use some or all of the generic type parameters or arguments.Not only can a class/function that implements this interface be generic in nature, they can also be a 'parameterised type'.inthashCode()Mixes in exactly the fieldsSymbol.equals(Object)compares, and nothing else.booleanIs this itself a 'conceptual' type.booleanIs this symbol a type that is generic in nature i.e.booleanIs the symbol open for extension or not.booleanSo just to add to the confusion.resolve(SymbolSearch search) So this is where we alter the mechanism of normal symbol resolution.Used when the type/function is one that is generic/template.resolveInThisScopeOnly(SymbolSearch search) Just look in own scope.voidsetConceptualTypeParameter(boolean conceptualTypeParameter) Set this type symbol to be conceptual in nature.voidsetDefinitionContext(org.antlr.v4.runtime.ParserRuleContext ctx) Set the definition context (AST node) for this generic type.voidsetGenericType(Optional<PossibleGenericSymbol> genericType) Used parameterizing a generic type with type arguments.voidsetGenericType(PossibleGenericSymbol genericType) voidsetOpenForExtension(boolean open) Methods inherited from class CaptureScopedSymbol

 cloneIntoCaptureScopedSymbol, getCapturedVariables, getModuleScope, getPrivateVariablesForDisplay, isMarkedAbstract, resolveExcludingCapturedVariables, setCapturedVariables, setCapturedVariables, setCapturedVariablesVisibility, setMarkedAbstract, setModuleScopeMethods inherited from class ScopedSymbol